viamrobotics/docs/docs/get-started/collect-data.md

 cost: "0" # Approximate cost in USD - Only specify number
 ---

-This quickstart is the final part of a series.
+This quickstart is the second part of a series.
-If you haven't read through [Learn Viam](/get-started/), [controlled a motor](/get-started/control-motor/), and [detected people](/get-started/detect-people/) we recommend you do so before continuing.
+If you haven't read through [Learn Viam](/get-started/) and [detect people](/get-started/detect-people/), we recommend you do so before continuing.

 In this guide you'll capture and sync sensor or image data from a machine.